 As a student teacher, the most important lesson I learned was to be flexible and adaptable.
-It quickly became clear how a classroom environment and school itself has so many moving parts.
+It quickly became clear how a classroom environment and the school itself have so many moving parts.
 As a classroom teacher, I learned how to be open and ready for whatever the day may bring.
-Learning how to be flexible and adaptable helped me be a better teacher for students, as I was able to better transition to the unpredicted circumstance.
-You do not always know what will happen, and you have to ready for it.
+Learning how to be flexible and adaptable helped me be a better teacher for students, as I was able to better transition to unpredicted circumstances.
+You do not always know what will happen, and you have to be ready for it.
 Having your lesson ready to go and being well-prepared allows you to be flexible and adaptable in the moments that you need to be.

 Is there someone specific who had an important influence on your education experience?